Television Nagasaki: History

 In the 1960s, the Ministry of Posts and Telecommunications opened up the UHF band for television broadcasting, causing a rush for the opening of a second television station in regions where only one commercial television station existed.
 Six companies bid for the license: Nagasaki Television (Nishinippon Shimbun Group), TV Nagasaki (Kansai Television Group), Saikai Television (Mainichi Shimbun Group), Nagasaki Yomiuri Television (Yomiuri Shimbun Group), Saikai TV (Agricultural Cooperative Association Group) and Nishi-Kyushu Television (local business group).
 With the mediation of the MPT, these companies merged into KTN and received its preliminary license on November 14, 1967.
 On March 10, 1968, its founding general assembly was held, being registered two days later.
-The station joined Fuji TV and NTV by default because of the shareholder structure, the former by influence of Nishinippon Shimbun and KTV and the latter by influence of Yomiuri Shimbun.
+The station joined Fuji TV and NTV by default because of the shareholder structure: the former by influence of Nishinippon Shimbun and KTV and the latter by influence of Yomiuri Shimbun.
 In April 1968, it bought a plot of land for its building, which was built by Mitsubishi Heavy Industries.
 The land formerly contained the residence of Gotō Shōjirō.
-On June 28, the company selected KTN as its abbreviation. and selected its first logo.
+On June 28, the company selected KTN as its abbreviation and selected its first logo.
 Test broadcasts started on March 9, 1969.

 On April 1, 1969, at 7am, KTN started broadcasting.
-In the same year, it acquired an OB vehicle to carry the 24th National Games.
+In the same year, it acquired an OB vehicle to carry the 24th National Sports Festival.
 In 1970, it took part in the Youth Ship event, for the 400th anniversary of Port of Nagasaki, with stops in Hong Kong, Macau, Taiwan and Okinawa (which was still under American control).
 However, that year, it suffered from two signal interruptions in one week due to infrastructure problems at Inasayama and Eboshi.
 The KTN Labor Union was established that year.
 In 1971, the station obtained a profit worth 52 million yen, its first profit.
 In 1973, it had risen to 154 million yen.
 By 1976, it had risen to 294 million yen.
 Electronic news gathering began in the same year, in order to improve its abilities in collecting news, locally and for the national network.